nens/threedigrid-builder/README.rst

 Installation
 ------------

-This package is distributed as binary only, because its (Fortran) source code is proprietary.
-The currently supported platforms are Windows, Linux, and OSX, all 64 bit versions only.
+This package is distributed as source and binary wheels on PyPI.
+The currently supported platforms are Windows, Linux, and OSX, all
+64 bit versions only.

 First install sqlite and spatialite libraries, e.g. on Ubuntu::